Want a Lower Credit Card Interest Rate? Ask For It.

 And we’re saying you need to get out there and ask for lower rates outright.

 Wait.
-I Can Do That?
+I Can Ask For That?
 For real?

 For real.
 Your interest rate is not set in stone.
 It’s likely a variable interest rate, and that means changes can be made.
 But they won’t be made if you don’t take action and ask.
 Credit card companies aren’t going to volunteer to make less money.
 They will listen to your story, though.